 In this article, we will compare MEIN with other European citizenship by investment programmes.
 Notably, we will highlight the key features and benefits that set MEIN apart.
-Additionally, we will address important considerations for potential investors.
+Moreover, we will touch upon significant concerns for investors.

-What is MEIN – European Citizenship by Investment
+What is MEIN in the Context of European Citizenship by Investment?

-Applicants must contribute a minimum of €600,000 to Malta’s National Development and Social Fund (NDSF) for a 36-month residency period before naturalization.
-Alternatively, they can contribute €750,000 for a 12-month expedited process.
+Prior to naturalization, applicants must provide a minimum of €600,000 to Malta’s National Development and Social Fund (NDSF) for ten years.
+Instead, they can give €750,000 for a 12-month “fast track” scheme.

 Applicants must either purchase a property worth at least €700,000 or rent a property with an annual lease of at least €16,000 for a minimum of five years.